-If your goal is to prioritize growth, then you must continually search for ways to improve your skills and performance, and asking for feedback is a great place to start.
+If your goal is to focus on growth, then you must continually search for ways to improve your skills and performance, and asking for feedback is a great place to start.

 Asking for feedback and advice is important regardless of what stage of your career you are in – whether you’re just getting started or looking for career advancement.

 By routinely asking for feedback, you can instantly identify any issues or performance blind spots and fix them.